AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-form-fragments.md

 1. Go to `https://[hostname]:[port]/aem/forms.html`.

-1. Click **Select** in the AEM Forms UI toolbar and select an adaptive form fragment.
+1. Click **[!UICONTROL Select]** in the AEM Forms UI toolbar and select an adaptive form fragment.
 The toolbar displays the following operations you can perform on the selected adaptive form fragment.

 <table>
  <tbody>